carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_introduction.md

 3. [Hyperparameter Tuning](/post/azureml_pipeline_hyperparameter_tuning)
 4. [Model Deployment](/post/azureml_pipeline_model_deployment)

-## AzureML development considerations and structure
+## AzureML development considerations and project structure

-As discussed in the previous posts, I have created a set scripts that create the Azure resource group and AzureML Workspace, with its Compute resources and Azure ML Datasource.
-This makes it easier to just delete the resource group and recreate it whenever necessary, thus saving money.
+Following a [post in stackoverflow,](https://stackoverflow.com/questions/6323860/sibling-package-imports) that discussed methods to eliminate sibling import problems, I have decided to create a consistent project structure for my python projects, thus making all my development easier and consistent.
+I havel also created a template for the project structure, which can be found in the [this repository](https://github.com/carmelgafa/python_environment_creator).
+In this particular exercise, I have names the project as **azuremlproject**.

+At a high level, the project structure is as follows:

+- **.azuremlproject**  -  This folder contains the Azure Machine Learning files.
   - **.azureml**  -  This folder contains the Azure Machine Learning files.
   - **data**  -  This folder contains the data that will be used in the experiments.
+  - **docs**  -  This folder contains the documentation for the project.
   - **experiments**  -  This folder contains the experiments.
+    - **experiment_1**  -  This folder contains the models.
+    - **$\dots$**
     - **experiment_14**  -  This folder contains the experiment_14.
-    - **pipeline_steps**  -  This folder contains the pipeline_steps.
+      - **deply**  -  This folder contains the deployment of the model.
-    - **optimize_model**  -  This folder contains the optimize_model.
+      - **optimize**  -  This folder contains the hyperparameter optimization.
-    - optimize_model.py  -  This file contains the data that will be used in the experiment.
+      - **train**  -  This folder contains the training of the model.
-    - train_pipeline.py  -  This file contains the pipeline that will be used in the experiment.
+      - **upload**  -  This folder contains the upload of the data.
-    - upload_data.py  -  This file contains the code that will upload the data to Azure.
+      - **validate**  -  This folder contains the validation of the model.
+  - **workspace_creation**

+As discussed in the [previous posts in this site](https://carmelgafa.com/tags/azure-ml/), I have created a set scripts that create the Azure resource group and AzureML Workspace, with its Compute resources and Azure ML Datastore.
+This makes it easier to just delete the resource group and recreate it whenever necessary, thus saving money.

 ## Data Uploading